-PRIZM is tied to anti-vaxxers
+PRIZM tied to anti-vaxxers

-PRIZM founder says ICOs can bypass sanctions and joins ceremony burning US currency
+PRIZM founder says ICOs can bypass sanctions

 Ties to Ponzi scheme called MMM

-In Russia, he was the deputy of the Kurchatov City Duma and later moved to India where he was associated with a Ponzi scheme called Mavrodi Mondial Moneybox (MMM).
+He later moved to India where he was associated with a Ponzi scheme called Mavrodi Mondial Moneybox (MMM).
 He was arrested in India in 2013 in connection with MMM.
-Allegedly, Russian consular officials in India assisted him to flee to Russia to avoid prosecution for MMM.
+Allegedly, consular officials in India assisted him to return to Russia to avoid prosecution for MMM.

 The Mavro ICO

-Many of the Ponzi participants had accounts on BitcoinTalk where they solicited payments in Bitcoin.
-The Mavro appears to have been capable of being used for nothing and in essence, it would appear that members were just sending Bitcoin away to strangers and getting nothing in return except access to a wallet that held a certain balance of Mavro coins.
+Many of the Ponzi enablers had accounts on BitcoinTalk where they lured people in and solicited payments in Bitcoin.
+The Mavro appears to have been capable of being used for nothing and in essence, investors were just sending Bitcoin away to strangers and getting nothing in return except access to a wallet that held a certain balance of useless Mavro coins.

 Muratov does not downplay a role in MMM or his admiration for Mavrodi.
-They are promoted on the CTW blog here, which alleges that MMM and Mavrodi were responsible for the growth of digital currencies in the world and the blog promises to continue the work of Mavrodi with MMM.
+They are both promoted on the CTW blog here, which alleges that MMM and Mavrodi were responsible for the growth of digital currencies in the world and the blog promises to continue the work of Mavrodi with MMM.